Archpriest John Kuchta, 91, fell asleep in the Lord on Saturday, December 28, surrounded by family at the Joliet Area Community Hospice in Joliet, IL.

 May Fr.
 John’s memory be eternal.

-To send flowers to Archpriest John E. Kuchta's family, please visit our floral section.
+To send flowers to Archpriest John E. Kuchta's family, please visit our floral store.